tooringanalytics/picsumo-heroku/README.md

 #Todos:

- - Need to figure out how to stitch images together.
+ - Need to figure out how to stitch images together. https://css-tricks.com/css-sprites/
+ - Need to auto add the date and other labels to the scaffolding and make sure the text has shadowing so it'll appear on all photos.
+Research progress pics and see which overlays look best and most unobtrusive.